Beginner’s Guide to Router Bits

 Molding router bits

-Molding router bits do exactly what the name implies: make molding.
-Molding is a decorative trim piece that runs along the top and bottom of walls and around windows and doors.
+Molding router bits do precisely what their name intends.
+They make a decorative trim piece that runs along the top and bottom of walls and around windows and doors.
 There are several different styles of molding router bits to create whatever design you have in mind for your project.

 Roman Ogee router bits